liquibase-linter/liquibase-linter/website/docs/rules/column-name.md

 ## Options

 - `pattern` - (regex, as string) regular expression that the name of any created or renamed column must adhere to
+- `invertMatch` - (boolean) if true, the regex will be inverted, so that the rule will fail if the name matches the pattern

 ## Example Usage